Chest / Lungs Conditions and Diagnoses

 • Hand washing.
 Everyone going in and out of the room must wash his/her hands.
 Hands must also be washed after providing direct care to the child; whenever hands are soiled by secretions or excretions; and after touching toys, medical equipment and furniture.
 Hand washing is the best way to prevent the spread of infection.

 • Play activities and visitors.
 Since isolated patients must stay in their bed area, toys and play activities will be provided in your child's room.
-For the protection of all children, visits are not permitted by brothers, sisters, and friends who are your child's age.
+For the protection of all children and to minimize the spread of the virus, visitors will be limited.
+Please speak with your child’s nurse about visitors during your child’s admission.

 Feeding your baby

-Most babies are offered a regular formula or breast milk.
+Most babies can feed as normal.
 Your baby will get plenty of liquids while in the hospital.
 Liquids are one of the most important things needed by a baby with bronchiolitis.

 Sometimes while in the hospital, feedings may be decreased or stopped for a short time.
 This is done if feeding makes your child breathe harder.
 Feedings may also be decreased or stopped if your baby starts vomiting.
 If feedings are decreased or stopped for a short time, liquids may be given through a small needle that is put into a vein (IV).